How Long Does THCA Stay in Your System

 Certain foods, such as grapefruit, beets, and leafy greens, are believed to have detoxifying properties.

-You could also try avoid consuming fatty or greasy foods, as THC metabolites can accumulate in fat cells and be released slowly over time.
+Don’t eat fatty or greasy foods.
+THC can accumulate in fat cells and be released gradually, which can impact drug test results.

 4. Consider detoxification products: